The Hodge-FVH Correspondence: Abstract

 \section{Abstract}

 The Hodge-FVH correspondence establishes a relationship between the special cubic Hodge integrals and an integrable hierarchy, which is called the fractional Volterra hierarchy.
 In this paper we prove this correspondence.
-As an application of this result, we give a new algorithm for computing the coefficients that appear in the gap phenomenon associated to the special cubic Hodge integrals.
+As an application of this result, we prove a gap condition for certain special cubic Hodge integrals and give an algorithm for computing the coefficients that appear in the gap condition.